dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 Output:

     NAME         STATUS    VOLUME                                     CAPACITY   ACCESSMODES   AGE
-    postgresql   Bound     pvc-9bb84d88-4ac6-11e7-b56f-2cc2602a6dc8   15Gi       RWO           4m
+    postgresql   Bound     pvc-6c348fbb-4e9d-11e7-970e-0a9938370404   15Gi       RWO           4m

 !!!
 Tip "Why did this even work?"
     If you paid close attention you likely noticed that the PVC in the template does not specify a particular *StorageClass*.
 This still yields a PV deployed because our *StorageClass* has actually been defined as the system-wide default.
-PVCs that don't specify a *StorageClass* will use this.
+PVCs that don't specify a *StorageClass* will use the default class.

 Now go ahead and try out the application.
 The overview page in the OpenShift UI will tell you the `route` which has been deployed as well.
 Use it and append `/articles` to the URL to get to the actual app.